taykeith/my-portfoilo/README.md

 # my-portfolio

 ## description
-my project description is about my self and what i like doing.
+my project description is about my self and what i like doing.with the work have done to my knowladge best, have been able to create a portfoilo.

 ## Author
 Keith